Global Landscapes Forum: Partners

-As of 2017, the host country partners are the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) and Federal Ministry for Economic Cooperation and Development (BMZ).
+As of 2017, the host country partners are the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUKN) and Federal Ministry for Economic Cooperation and Development (BMZ).

 Initiatives

-The GLF is more than just an organization; it's a network that thrives on community support and engagement.
-Among its various initiatives, it prioritizes the involvement of youth through the Youth In Landscapes Initiative platform.
+The GLF is a network that thrives on community support and engagement.
+It prioritizes the involvement of youth through the Youth In Landscapes Initiative platform.
 Additionally, GLFx connects local chapters worldwide to drive tangible progress towards sustainable landscapes.

 Learning (Landscape Academy, Digital Campus)

 The GLF learning activities directly develop the capacity of the GLF’s wide-ranging stakeholders, allowing for increased uptake and scaling of sustainable landscape approaches and accelerated action at local levels.
 Specifically, the GLF works with partners and stakeholders to create and hold tailored training programs and workshops, and to create and curate complementary resources such as toolkits.
 The center of the GLF's learning activities, the Landscape Academy, is the hub for landscape learning and training, offering online and in-person learning opportunities.
 The Landscape Academy is a collaboration between the GLF, Wageningen University and Research and the UN Environment Programme, as well as the GLF partners, schools and universities across the world.
 Its aim is to strengthen the capacities of young, current and future professionals in landscape approaches, restoration and governance.
 As of 2021, over 18,000 learners have enrolled in the GLF-led Sustainable and Inclusive Landscapes certificate program, including online courses on landscape leadership, landscape governance, landscape finance, climate action, and biodiverse landscapes.